 Using Keck Observatory’s powerful twin telescopes, van Dokkum’s team uncovered that the UDGs are very strange: their dark matter, a mysterious ingredient typically found in all galaxies, does not play by the known rules of the universe – there’s too much dark matter in some, too little in others, and in at least one case, has completely gone missing.

 “What is so exciting about ultra-diffuse galaxies is that they serve as a natural laboratory for understanding dark matter,” said van Dokkum.
 “This elusive material makes up most of the matter in the universe, yet we know very little about where it comes from, what it’s made of, and how it works.”

 “The nature and role of dark matter are among the most important questions in astronomy today.
 Astronomers using Keck Observatory and its state-of-the-art instrumentation are working hard to unravel this mystery,” said Hilton Lewis, Director of Keck Observatory.
 “Van Dokkum’s work exemplifies the kind of world-class science being conducted right here in Hawaii, and we couldn’t be more thrilled to be able to share his important research with our local community.”

 Keck Observatory Astronomy Talks, supported by the Rob and Terry Ryan Foundation and the Rising Stars Fund, will continue to bring noted scientists to Hawaii for events that are free and open to the public.
 For more information about talks and upcoming events or the great work being done, please visit the Keck Observatory website at: www.keckobservatory.org

 VIDEO: All Keck Observatory Astronomy Talks are recorded and posted online after the event for your viewing pleasure.
-Stay tuned for a video of Dr. Pieter van Dokkum’s talk, coming soon!
+Watch Dr. Pieter van Dokkum’s talk HERE.

 ABOUT W. M. KECK OBSERVATORY